 Well… sure.
-In fact, it’s clinically proven that this humble little vitamin can help banish those acne breakouts from your face and give you the clear skin you’ve always wanted.
-But what exactly is the mechanism of action, and why is it so effective?
+In fact, it’s clinically proven that this humble little vitamin can help banish those acne breakouts from your face and give you the healthy skin you’ve always wanted.
+But what exactly is the mechanism of action, and why is it so effective for skin health?

 We’re glad you asked!
 Let’s go ahead and dive into what the science says about vitamin B5 for acne, shall we?

 What Does Clinical Research Say About the Vitamin B Benefits for Skin Health?

 When it comes to clearing your skin, taking vitamin B5 for acne is pretty dang effective.
 However, before you can understand why it works so well, you first need to know how it works.
 Basically, when it comes to acne, it’s important to remember that your body is a complete system.

 In other words, your skin doesn’t just live in some bubble, independent of the rest of your body.
 There’s this whole homeostasis thing going on, and if one thing in your body isn’t working well, then it can have a domino effect on the rest of your body.
 (6)

 It’s actually super interesting how important vitamin B5 is because, at a glance, its job seems pretty unremarkable.
 What pantothenic acid does is help to create something called “coenzyme A” (CoA).
 In turn, this CoA helps break down fatty acid cells and triglycerides in your body.
 (4 & 7 )